Enterprise-Grade High-Availability with Low Complexity and Low Cost

 Using Our Documentation

-SoftNAS has organized its documentation according to task based and platform based documentation.
-This means you can find what you are looking for by simply selecting the subject you wish to know about, and drilling down to the appropriate location.
+SoftNAS has organized its documentation according to task based and platform-based documentation.
+This means you can find what you are looking for by simply selecting the subject you wish to know about, then drilling down to the appropriate location.
 Task based pages such as this one are organized into platforms, allowing you to narrow your focus to the content and platform relevant to you.
 Content that is common across platforms is listed in All Platforms, and content specific to, or primarily focused on a given platform is organized accordingly.
 We hope you find this format simple and easy to use.
 See the links below to begin your journey.
 Remember, if you don't find the subject matter you are looking for, check the All Platforms section.

 - High Availability: All Platforms

-- High Availability: SoftNAS Cloud® on Microsoft Azure
+- High Availability: SoftNAS® on Microsoft Azure

-- High Availability: SoftNAS Cloud® on VMware vSphere
+- High Availability: SoftNAS® on VMware vSphere

 - High Availability: Amazon Web Services